 Larry Vance White's Obituary

-Larry Vance White, 78, of Madison Heights, Michigan, passed onto his eternal rest surrounded by the love of his family on May 13, 2026.
+Larry Vance White, 78, of Madison Heights, Michigan, passed into his eternal rest surrounded by the love of his family on May 13, 2026.

-Born on March 26, 1948, at Lewiston Memorial Hospital in Chicago, Illinois.
-He is survived by his beloved wife Deborah (Layou) White of 56 years and his cherished daughters, Tina (Christopher) Lee, Maria (Jeffrey) Haywood and Rebecca (Brian) Balas.
-Larry was an incredibly proud grandfather to Alisha (Scott) Umbarger, Christa ( Zachariah) Shorufi, Cameron Lee and Kyle Haywood.
+Born on March 26, 1948, at Lewiston Memorial Hospital in Chicago, Illinois; he is survived by his beloved wife Deborah (Layou) White of 56 years and his cherished daughters, Tina (Christopher) Lee, Maria (Jeffrey) Haywood and Rebecca (Brian) Balas.
+He was an incredibly proud grandfather to Alisha (Scott) Umbarger, Christa (Zachariah) Shorufi, Cameron Lee and Kyle Haywood.
 He was also the deeply loving great-grandfather of Alina Umbarger (Tooty) who brought him such immense joy and pride.

-Larry’s legacy will live on through the family he adored and protected so fiercely.
-He will be deeply missed, endlessly loved, and never forgotten, "To the moon, stars and sky above."
+His legacy will live on through the family he adored and protected so fiercely.
+He will be deeply missed, endlessly loved, and never forgotten, "To the moon, stars and sky at night."

-In lieu of flowers, donations can be made to the American Diabetes Association or the American Cancer Society.
+Memorial donations may be made to the American Diabetes Association or the American Cancer Society.

 What’s your fondest memory of Larry?